 Venetoclax is approved to treat:

 - Acute myeloid leukemia that is newly diagnosed.
 It is used in adults aged 75 years and older or adults who cannot be treated with intensive induction chemotherapy.
 It is given with either azacitidine, decitabine, or low-dose cytarabine.
-This use is approved under FDA’s Accelerated Approval Program.
-As a condition of approval, a confirmatory trial(s) must show that venetoclax provides a clinical benefit in these patients.

 - Chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) in adults.
 It may be given alone or with either obinutuzumab or rituximab.